zeebe-io/zeebe-chaos/chaos-days/2020-10-27/README.md

 ![](memory-gw-no-broker-high-load.png)

 I think the issue here is that we currently have no limits set for the gateway, which means it will use as many as it can.
 There is also no pressure for the GC to run or reclaim memory.
 We probably want to limit it at somepoint.
-In order to find out whether we have really a leak I have used an profiler.
+I created an issue for it [#5699](https://github.com/zeebe-io/zeebe/issues/5699) In order to find out whether we have a memory leak I used a profiler.

 I restarted the experiment with new settings:

 ```
 # JavaOpts:
 # DEFAULTS
 JavaOpts: >-